-Where: Whare Wānanga, Level 2, Central City Library, Lorne St, Auckland
+Where: Whare Wānanga, Level 2, Central City Library, Lorne St, Auckland with some marked exceptions

 - The history of this country, as well as the rest of the world?

 Then why not come along to one of our fortnightly HeritageTalks and hear more about both our personal and our shared heritage.

 These talks are given by experts in their field and can provide valuable insight into our histories.